shinjiniray/kubernetes-jenkins/README.md

 # kubernetes-jenkins
-Deploy to Kubernetes using Jenkins
+Deploy to Kubernetes using Jenkins with webhook